Azure-Samples/Hybrid-Compute-Java-Create-VM-From-Custom-Image/README.md

 products:
 - azure
 description: "Azure Compute sample for creating a virtual machine using custom vm image"
-urlFragment: Hybrid-Compute-Java-Create-VM-From-Custom-Image
+urlFragment: hybrid-compute-java-create-vm-from-custom-image
 ---

 # Hybrid-Compute-Java-Create-VM-From-Custom-Image #

-  Azure Compute sample for creating a virtual machine using custom vm image -
+Azure Compute sample for creating a virtual machine using custom vm image

 - Create a virtual machine
-   - Delete a virtual machine.
+- Delete a virtual machine

 ## Running this Sample ##